ksu-hmi/MedInfoPro/Project Road Map.md

 # Sprint 2
 - [ ] Ensure that the team is making necessary commits to KSU organization and that we maintain control of our code.
 - [ ] Each person should have committed at least 6 code changes of significant size *each commit should include a comment that SPECIFICALLY explains what you did*.
-- [ ] Keep track of planned and emerging tasks in your ProjectRoadMap.md document.
+- [ ] Keep track of planned and emerging tasks in your ProjectRoadMap.md document and assign each task to the team member who completed it.

 # Sprint 3
 - [ ] Continue coding and refining.